 Who can play roller derby?

-Although roller derby leagues exist all over the world for men, women, and youths, NH Roller Derby (NHRD) is governed by the Women’s Flat Track Derby Association (WFTDA), which specifies certain rules of player eligibility; the league establishes other eligibility rules.
-The rules of eligibility to play roller derby for NHRD are below.
+Although roller derby leagues exist all over the world for men, women, and youths, NH Roller Derby (NHRD) is governed by the Women’s Flat Track Derby Association (WFTDA), which specifies certain rules of competitor eligibility; the league establishes other eligibility rules.

 Is there a men’s league in New Hampshire?